 Registration for the GED test must be done online.
 Check out the GED organization’s website (GED.com) and create your personal account at the portal MyGED.
 Here you will be guided through the entire GED process conveniently.

 This portal is also the location where you can schedule and pay for the test(s) you’re taking.
 You need to pay only for the module(s) you register for.
-The Mississippi GED exam will set you back $30 per module, or $120 for the entire battery.
+For HiSET testing, a similar process applies on the website hiset.ets.org.

 How to prepare for the GED and HiSET test

 Both the GED and HiSET exams are very challenging assessments, so getting optimally prepared is the key to your success!
 All across Mississippi, you can find numerous locations where GED or HiSET preparation is offered and your local book store and community library will also have lots of study material available to help you get ready for the Mississippi GED or HiSET exam.

 Today, we can also see quite a few perfectly structured online GED and HiSET prep courses like the one created by Onsego.
 This program comes at a modest fee and will get you ready for success on the GED or HiSET exam fast and efficiently!

 It’s about YOUR future